Your rights as a housing association tenant

 Where to apply

-For any queries about your rights and obligations, you can contact your housing association or the Residential Tenancies Board.
+For any queries about your rights and obligations, you can contact your AHB or the Residential Tenancies Board.

 You can also contact Threshold, the national housing charity, for information and advice.